-If ADD is left open-circuit the default address will be

-0101110.
-ADD is sampled only after power-up, so any changes made while power is on will have no immediate effect.
+If ADD is left open-circuit the default address will be 0101110.
+ADD is sampled only after power-up, so any changes made will have no effect, unless power is cycled.

-The facility to make hardwired changes to A1 and A0 allows the user to avoid conflicts with other devices sharing the same serial bus, for example if more than one ADM1025 is used in a system.
-However, as mentioned previously, the ADD pin may also function as a reset output or interrupt output.
+The facility to make hardwired changes to A1 and A0 allows the user to avoid conflicts with other devices sharing the same serial bus if, for example, more than one ADM1025 is used in a system.
+However, as previously mentioned, the ADD pin may also function as a reset output or interrupt output.
 Use of these functions may restrict the addresses that can be set.
-See the sections on \overrightarrow{RST} and \overrightarrow{INT} for further information.
+See the sections on \overline{RST} and \overline{INT} for further information.